Miike coal mine: POW camp

-During World War II the mine was used as a prisoner of war camp, referred to as Fukuoka#17 - Omuta.
+During World War II the mine was used as a prisoner of war camp, referred to as Fukuoka #17 - Omuta.
 Approximately 1,735 American and Allied prisoners were used as slave labor to mine coal and work in a Mitsui zinc foundry.
-It was the largest POW camp in the Empire.
+It was the largest POW camp in the Japanese Empire.
 138 prisoners died, of disease, accidents, and abuse.